Nevin96/XML-diff-pointer/README.md

-🧾 XML Comparator: WCS vs Microservice
-📌 Overview
-This Python tool compares XML data for orders from two different systems—WCS and Microservice—by:

-Reading order ID pairs from a CSV file (orders_to_compare.csv)

-Fetching corresponding XMLs from a MySQL database

-Performing tag-level and attribute-level comparisons

-Logging differences to a CSV file

-Useful for debugging integration issues, verifying sync integrity, or comparing transformed XML structures between systems.
+xmldiffpointer
+xmldiffpointer is a Python script designed to compare XML data from two MySQL tables — one from a legacy WebSphere Commerce (WCS) system and the other from a new Microservice-based system.
+Its purpose is to validate functional parity by identifying differences in structure and content between the two XML outputs.

-✅ Features
+🚀 Features
-📥 Reads WCS and Microservice order_id pairs from a CSV file

-🗃️ Fetches corresponding XMLs from a MySQL table named orders

-🧠 Parses and flattens XMLs into structured tag-attribute-text dictionaries

-🔍 Compares:
+✅ Connects to a MySQL database and retrieves XML data from two tables: wcs and micro ✅ Parses XML strings into element trees using xml.etree.ElementTree ✅ Flattens XML into dictionaries of tags, attributes, and text ✅ Compares:

 Missing tags